NathalieIbsen/PSMC_Away/README.md

 To visualize the Raw PSMC trajectories, use the section: **General figure creation. ****

-To visualize the PSMC trajectories over the full parameter space as matrix-styled plot (rows=list_mu2, coll=list_g2), this can be done through the section: **MATRIX styled plots**
+To visualize the PSMC trajectories over the full parameter space as a matrix-styled plot (rows=list_mu2, coll=list_g2), this can be done through the section: **MATRIX styled plots**

 #### Overlay_plots.R